 UK Corporate Governance Statement

 The Chairman and Directors support and take responsibility for high standards of corporate governance.
-Changes to AIM rules in 2018 now require AIM companies to comply or explain against a recognised corporate governance code.
+AIM rules require AIM companies to comply or explain against a recognised corporate governance code.

 The workings of the Board and its Committees